LastAncientOne/Stock_Analysis_For_Quant/README.md

 #### Bonds is a fixed income instrument that represents a loan made by an investor to a borrower such as corporate or governmental.
 Owner of bonds are the debt holders, or creditors of the issuer.
 Bonds are tax-free, secured, redeemable and non-convertible in nature.

 ### What is real estates?
-#### Real estates is considered to be its own asset class and one that should be at least a part of a well-diversified portfolio.
+#### Real estate is considered to be its own asset class and one that should be at least a part of a well-diversified portfolio.
 Real estate investment is a financial strategy that uses the management, ownership, purchase, rental, and/or sale of property for profit.

 ### What is private equity?
 #### Private equity is investment that is organized as limited partnerships.
 It can buy and restructure companies that are not publicly traded.
 Private equity is consists of capital that is not listed on a public exchange.
 Private equity is composed of funds and investors that directly invest in private companies, or that engage in buyouts of public companies, resulting in the delisting of public equity.